bfren/docker-wordpress/README.md

 * `php7-zip`
 * `php7-pecl-imagick`

-Additionally, `unzip` is installed for us in the installation script.
+Additionally, `unzip` is installed for use in the installation script.

 ## Ports